iVis-at-Bilkent/syblars/README.md

 POST /layout/:file_format   // file_format: sbgnml, sbml, graphml, json
 ```
 needs to be sent to server address, and the type of the request must be 'text' or 'text/plain'.
-By default, nodes with their positions (x,y) and their dimensions (width, height) will be returned.
+By default, nodes with their positions (x, y) and their dimensions (width, height) will be returned.
 If you want edges to be returned as well, you should set 'edges' option to the request, which is false by default:
 ```
 POST /layout/:file_format?edges=true
 ```